Install glpkg installer (one-time setup)

 Quick Start

-# Start the monitor server
+# Start the monitor (automatically opens browser)

 logsession-monitor